-During 2002 through 2004 he also was a professor of Comparative Law and Common Law at the School of Law of the Universidad Anáhuac del Sur.
+From 2002 through 2004 he also was a professor of Comparative Law and Common Law at the School of Law of the Universidad Anáhuac del Sur.

 Carlos has published several specialized articles on legal real estate and investment subjects with American and British editorials.
-Likewise, he is a compiler, editorial coordinator and coauthor of the book Real Estate Law: Select Topics and Sector Perspectives, by Editorial Porrúa and ITAM www.mexicanrealestatelawbook.com .
+Likewise, he is a compiler, editorial coordinator and co-author of the book Real Estate Law: Select Topics and Sector Perspectives, by Editorial Porrúa and ITAM www.mexicanrealestatelawbook.com .